Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 <br />

-## Enable Root Access
+## Restore OS Image File

 By default, Root access is not allowed on Speeder Pad.
-To enable it, follow these instructions:
+To enable it, follow these instructions to restore OS image file:

 Note: A microSD card of at least 32 GB is required.